Soyebsoyeb/Stock_Price_Simulator/README.md

 ## 🌟 Nature of Stock Prices

-Stock prices are random yet predictable to some extent.
+Stock prices are random yet somewhat predictable.
 They are influenced by:

 - Market news, earnings, and economic factors
 - Investor behavior